vlobzakov/docs/docs/creating-manifest/autoclustering.md

 In this chapter, we consider as an example of how auto-clustering is implemented for popular software stack MySQL in order to provide you with all necessary information to create your own auto-clustering solution of the software stack you want.

- The steps to create own auto-clustering solution are:
+ The steps to create own auto-clustering solution are listed below.
+Actually the process is not different of how to build and publish any software stack template.
+The complete process is explained in detail in our [tutorial](https://jelastic.com/blog/build-software-stack-container-image-private-paas/) and can be taken as an example.:
    1. Create cluster configuration file in JSON format e.g. https://github.com/jelastic-jps/mysql-cluster/blob/master/addons/mysql-cluster.json.
    2. Create a Docker file to build your custom template. e.g.: